gokulsg/BERT-and-Friends/README.md

 ## Experiment

-In this Project, There are three important sections:
+In this Project, there are three important sections:

 **Part 1:** We will fine-tune the BERT-base, distilRoBERTa and DistilBERT and BERT-tiny (student) model